About the Company

 Catalysed was founded in 2016, and is run and managed by Dr Richard Osborne, BSc PGCE PhD, whose doctoral research laid the foundations for the business.
 At the heart of the Catalysed approach is the APT methodology created by Dr Osborne, shorthand for the Alignment of Pedagogy and Technology.

-Catalysed is a UK registered not for profit company based in the South West of the UK.
+Catalysed is a not for profit limited company based in the South West of the UK.
 The company is fully insured for both public liability and professional indemnity.

 Dr Osborne has almost 30 years experience in commerce and education, working in fields as diverse as defence, management consultancy, the Internet and both secondary and higher education.
 He holds a doctorate in Educational Technology and a PGCE in Secondary Science from the University of Exeter, masters level qualification in User Experience from the Open University and a BSc in Psychology from University College London.
-He is a member of NAACE (the National Association of Advisors for Computers in Education) and a former Adobe Education Leader.
+He is a member of NAACE (the National Association of Advisors for Computers in Education), a Professional Affiliate of the Chartered College of Teaching and a former Adobe Education Leader.

 "You don’t have to be a fan of technology, but you do need to understand that it’s a catalyst for some exciting pedagogical changes."